EdWorld Internet Topics

 Home Activities

 Publish a cookbook -- language arts and history.
-Encourage students to explore sites about medieval foods, such as 14th Century French Feast and A Boke of Gode Cookery.
+Encourage students to explore medieval recipes and A Boke of Gode Cookery.
 Have each student choose a favorite recipe, then copy and illustrate it.
 Make copies of all the recipes for each student, and have them create personal cookbooks.
 Invite students to take the cookbooks home and create one or more of the dishes with their families.
 You might invite the families to share their creations at a medieval feast.
 (Don't forget to prepare the hand-washing water!)

 Make your own paper -- science.
 Although it's believed that the Chinese invented paper before the first century A.D., it wasn't introduced in Europe until the tenth century.
-Introduce your students to the science of paper making by sharing An Adventure in Paper Making, created by middle school students from Mancos, Colorado.
-The paper you create will be brown, but you can explore other possibilities with Dye Recipies from the Innsbruck Manuscript.
+Introduce your students to the science of paper making with this recipe.
+Then use with medieval Dye Recipes.
 Students in high school might enjoy following this activity with a look at Manuscripts, Books, and Maps: The Printing Press and a Changing World, a history of the development of a print-dominated society.

 Find fascinating facts -- history and study skills.
 Invite students to browse A Compendium of Common Knowledge, one of the most interesting -- and easiest to read -- sources of information about the Elizabethan period.
 This "short attention span history" of the 16th century includes such nuggets as these: